Food Research Department. School of Chemistry – Universidad Autónoma de Coahuila

 Teaching in the School of Chemistry

-Undergraduate Courses: Algebra, Unit Operations, Industrial Instrumentation, Food Technology II, Optimization of process, Design of experiments
+Undergraduate Courses: Algebra, Unit Operations, Industrial Instrumentation, Food Technology II, Process Optimization, Design of Experiments

 SHARE